 Dangers exist for bicyclists even if they are simply passing parked cars, because so many people don't watch for the possibility of a bicyclist when they open the door of their car next to oncoming traffic, even though they are supposed to under California Vehicle Code section 22517.
 Many bicycle accidents occur at intersections, where drivers may not see that a bicyclist arrived at the intersection first and fail to yield.

 Under California Vehicle Code 21200, bicyclists bear all the same responsibilities and rights as drivers of passenger vehicles.
 An injured bicyclist who sues a passenger car for a collision usually asserts negligence.
-To prove negligence, the bicyclist must prove: (1) the duty of the passenger car, (2) breach of duty, (3) causation and (4) damages.
+To prove negligence, the bicyclist and their Los Angeles bicycle accident attorney must prove: (1) the duty of the passenger car, (2) breach of duty, (3) causation and (4) damages.

 If a car fails to recognize the bicyclist's right of way, this may give rise to a cause of action for negligence per se.
 Under this doctrine, a driver that breaks a law and thereby causes an accident is presumed to be negligent.
 The bicyclist will need to show: (1) violation of a statute or regulation, (2) the violation legally caused the accident and (3) the harm is the types that the statute or regulation was designed to prevent.

 The injuries that arise in a bicycle accident may include concussions, traumatic brain injury, broken bones, neck strain, soft tissue injuries, spinal injuries and more.
 In some cases, you may feel fine at the scene only to find yourself unable to move the next morning.
 Insurers tend to offer low settlements at the outset of a case in the hopes that you will be glad to get anything.
 However, it can take a year for the full scope of your injuries to manifest.
 This is why it is important not to talk to another driver's insurer before consulting an attorney of your own.
-We are San Bernardino attorneys who represent bicycle crash victims in Rancho Cucamonga, Temecula, and Riverside.
+We are attorneys who represent bicycle crash victims in Rancho Cucamonga, Temecula, and Riverside.
 We present your strongest arguments to insurers and juries.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation with a bicycle accident attorney in Los Angeles.